dracor-org/dracor-notebooks/catch-a-protagonist-in-dracor/README.md

 The following notebook adapts the code of the respective modules to work with data returned by the [DraCor API](https://dracor.org/doc/api).
 The aim is to be able to recreate the `*_chars.csv`-files that were used in the study.

 ## Bibliography
-Fischer, Frank, u. a. „To Catch a Protagonist: Quantitative Dominance Relations in German-Language Drama (1730–1930)“.
+Fischer, Frank, Peer Trilcke et al. „To Catch a Protagonist: Quantitative Dominance Relations in German-Language Drama (1730–1930)“.
 DH2018: »Puentes/Bridges«.
 26–29 June 2018.
 Book of Abstracts / Libro de resúmenes, Red de Humanidades Digitales A. C., 2018, https://dh2018.adho.org/to-catch-a-protagonist-quantitative-dominance-relations-in-german-language-drama-1730-1930/.